Introduction & Context

 The pressure differential across the film is defined as:

-The molar flux (J), representing the amount of substance passing through a unit area per unit time, is derived from Fick's Law of diffusion as applied to permeability:
+The molar flux (J), which quantifies the amount of substance passing through a unit area per unit time, is derived from Fick’s Law of diffusion as applied to permeability, and its relationship to the overall mass transfer coefficient can be explored in detail in the discussion of the overall mass transfer coefficient using the two‑film model.

-Finally, the total molar flow rate () is calculated by scaling the flux by the total surface area of the film:
+Finally, the total molar flow rate (ṅ) is calculated by scaling the flux by the total surface area of the film: